 What This Group Is For

-1 – I started this group to spark up curiosity, conversation and to educate on the importance of connecting to and soothing the nervous system, processing trauma, neuroplasticity, and embodiment.
+1 – I started this group to spark up curiosity, conversation and to educate on the importance of connecting to and regulating the nervous system, processing trauma, neuroplasticity, and embodiment.

 2 – As this is my baby and my creation, I will use this space to let you know about my free training resources and materials that I produce on a weekly basis (Facebook Livestreams; vlogs; blogs; webinars; etc.)

-3 – I will, from time to time, pop into this space to offer wisdom on staying in the present moment and staying biologically embodied.
+3 – I will, from time to time, pop into this space to offer commentary or insight on staying in the present moment and staying biologically embodied.

 4 – I will post articles, TED talks and other materials related to soothing the nervous system, processing trauma, somatic therapies, grief, and embodiment.

 5 – This work is my livelihood.
-I run paid online programs and maintain a small private practice with clients, which means that while I want this group to be predominantly for education, sharing and discussion, from time to time, I will let you know about my paid online programs, individual work, and live events.
+I run paid online programs and maintain a small private practice with clients, which means that while I want this group to be predominantly for education, sharing and discussion, I will also let you know about my paid online programs, individual work, and live events.

 Now, The Rules